d-ronnqvist/d-ronnqvist.github.com/_posts/2013-06-06-custom-scenekit-geometry.md

 It may feel like we did very much for so little but what we learnt is a very powerful tool that can be used to generate _any_ geometry.
 Also, you may not have realized it but the entire discussion about triangles, front– and backside, surface normals and indices are very relevant when doing OpenGL.

-One secondary lesson to take away from this is that you should either create your geometry using 3D modeling software or have the program generate the vertices and normals for you.
+One secondary lesson to take away from this is that you should either create your geometry using 3D modeling software or have the program generate the vertices and normals for you[^byHand].
 I have just started [a small project on GitHub that does the latter for 3D graphs][DRMesh].
 Feel free to learn from it, use it to make graphs and give me feedback on how to improve it.

+[^byHand]: You didn't have to figure out the cube indices by hand so maybe you never though of it as an issue.

 [Quadrilateral]: http://en.wikipedia.org/wiki/Quadrilateral (Wikipedia article about Quadrilaterals.)